 This paper attempts to fill this gap by examining methods for boosting with HMMs with an application to speech recognition.
-Specifically, we are applying boosting to HMM training at the phoneme classification level.
-This results in an ensemble of models, where each model has been trained on a different part of the data, namely on a subset of the phoneme segments.
-Ensemble performance is then examined at the phoneme classification level.
-Furthermore, we investigate a number of multi-stream techniques to recombine the separate models for use in continuous speech recognition.
+Firstly, we investigate two distinct methods of applying boosting to HMM training: either perform boosting at phoneme classification level, or at the sentence recognition level.
+This results in an ensemble of models, where each model has been trained on a different part of the data.
+In the first case each expert is trained on a subset of frames, while in the second case each expert is trained on a subset of sentences.
+The ensemble performance is then examined at the sentence recognition level, and for the first case, also at the phoneme classification level.
 The paper is organised as follows: An introduction to boosting and Hidden Markov Models is given in sections 2 and 3.
 A review of related research and an outline of methods used in this paper is given in section 4.
 Experiments on two speech recognition tasks are described in section 5.
 We conclude with an outline of open research problems in this direction.